brooth/jeta/README.md

 Jeta
 ====
-`Jeta` - is an Open Source library, built on the top of `javax.annotation.processing`, that brings meta programming into your Java project.
+`Jeta` - is an Open Source library, built on the top of `javax.annotation.processing`, that brings metaprogramming into your Java project.
 It aims to reduce boilerplate and increase errors detection at compile-time.

-Meta programming is achieved by code generating which makes programs fast and stable at runtime.
-The main goal is to ensure that if the metacode is compiled it will work correctly.
-In the other hand, `Jeta` was designed to provide rapid code.
+Metaprogramming is achieved by code generating which makes programs fast and stable at runtime.
+The main goal is to ensure that if the meta code is compiled it will work correctly.
+On the other hand, `Jeta` was designed to provide rapid code.

 So if you are dissatisfied with `Java Reflection`, welcome to aboard :)

-For android developers [Androjeta][androjeta] is recommended.
+For android developers, [Androjeta][androjeta] is recommended.

 Usage:
 --------